Women in Italy

 Women in Italy refers to women who are from (or reside in) Italy.
-The legal and social status of Italian women has undergone rapid transformations and changes during the past decades.
-This includes family laws, the enactment of anti-discrimination measures, and reforms to the penal code (in particular with regard to crimes of violence against women).
+The legal and social status of Italian women has undergone rapid transformation in recent decades.
+This includes family laws, the enactment of anti-discrimination measures, and reforms to the penal code (particularly regarding crimes of violence against women).

 History

 Women in Etruscan society

-The Etruscan civilization (/ɪˈtrʌskən/ ih-TRUS-kən) was an ancient civilization of people inhabiting Etruria (most of modern-day Tuscany, northern Lazio, and north-western Umbria) in ancient Italy.
+The Etruscan civilization was an ancient civilization of people inhabiting Etruria (most of modern-day Tuscany, northern Lazio, and northwestern Umbria) in ancient Italy.
 The Etruscans had a common language and culture; they formed a federation of city-states.

-Women were respected in Etruscan society compared to their ancient Greek and Roman counterparts.
+Women were respected in Etruscan society more than their ancient Greek and Roman counterparts.
 Today only the status of aristocratic women is known because no documentation survives about women in other social classes.
-Etruscan women were politically important, and dominant in family and social life.
+Etruscan women were politically important and dominant in family and social life.
 Their status in Etruscan civilization differed from their Greek and the Roman peers, who were considered to be marginal and secondary in relation to men.

-Women's role and image evolved during the millennium of the Etruscan period.
-Affluent women were well-groomed and lived a family life within society, where their role was important both politically and administratively.
+Women's roles and images evolved during the Etruscan period.
+Affluent women were well-groomed and led family lives within society, where their role mattered politically and administratively.
 Tanaquil and Velia Spurinna were among the women who played leading roles in Etruscan politics.
 In the final phase of Etruscan history, women lost much of their independence amidst conquest by the Roman Republic, and their status became that of Roman women.